 When Should You Prune Parsley?

-Parsley is a biennial plant (which lives for two years) that is treated as if it were an annual.
+Parsley is a biennial plant (which lives for two years) that we treat as if it were an annual.
 This aspect of the herb’s growth tells us a lot about the best time to cut it back.

-Annual plants are usually cut back as they’re harvested, which means you can just focus on harvesting your parsley on time, and that will automatically keep the plant in shape.
+We usually cut back annual plants as we harvest them.
+That means you can focus on harvesting your parsley on time.
+That will automatically keep the plant in shape.

 Parsley is one of the fastest-growing herbs, so you will be trimming it many times per season.

-Some gardeners agree that the best time to trim your parsley is when it’s about 6 inches tall.
+Some gardeners agree that the best time to trim your parsley is when it’s about 6″ tall.
 In their reasoning, this is when you get the most parsley that has the best flavor.

-On the other hand, some experts say that you should cut back a parsley stem only when it has developed an adequate number of leaves.
-This means you can only trim stems that have developed three or more segments of leaves.
+On the other hand, some experts say you should cut back a parsley stem only when it has developed an adequate number of leaves.
+This means you can only trim stems that have produced three or more segments of leaves.

-If you are late to harvest your parsley, just keep in mind that you need to take off at least the yellow and the overly grown stems to keep the plant growing well.
+You may be late to harvest your parsley.
+Keep in mind that you need to take off at least the yellow and the overly grown stems to keep the plant growing well.

 How To Prune Parsley?

 Pruning parsley is easy.
 The resiliency of this plant makes it possible to cut it back in the harshest way possible.

-If you only pinch off the top leaves of a parsley stem, it will dry after a few days.
-This is why it’s always better to prune the plant heavily.
+But if you only pinch off the top leaves of a parsley stem, it will dry after a few days.
+That is why it’s always better to prune the plant heavily.

-We need to trim the long stems that are preventing light from reaching the younger ones.
+We need to trim the long stems preventing light from reaching the younger ones.
 This should encourage the plant to grow back quickly.